geh4y8/pdxshelters/contributing.md

 * exit the postgres user using `exit`

 ### Forking/Cloning
 Now that you are set-up, you need to fork the repo and get the code on your computer.
-Github has good instructions on how to do this generally [here](https://help.github.com/articles/fork-a-repo/), but here is the short version specific to our project:
+Github has [good instructions](https://help.github.com/articles/fork-a-repo/) on how to do this generally, but here is the short version specific to our project:
-* Create your own fork of the main repo [here](https://github.com/geh4y8/pdxshelters/fork).
+* Create your own fork of the [main repo](https://github.com/geh4y8/pdxshelters/fork).
 * Go to the terminal on your computer and clone your newly created fork: `git clone https://github.com/your-user-name/pdxshelters.git`, where your-user-name is your Github username.
 This will create a new directory with all the project files.
 * cd into that directory
 * Setup the upstream connection to the main repo by: `git remote add upstream https://github.com/geh4y8/pdxshelters.git`